ruffik/cipher/readme.md

 #Cipher
-A simple exapmle of encoding text
+A simple example of encoding and decoding text input
 ----